Rinzyy/sorsay/README.md

 We encourage and welcome contributions.
 If you're interested in contributing, Your insights and skills could greatly help advance Sorsay.

-## Roadmap

-While the roadmap for Sorsay's future is currently under development, we are planning exciting features and improvements.
-Stay tuned for updates on upcoming phases, which will include enhanced educational tools, expanded dictionary, and community-driven features.

 ## Support